ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 * Local Accounts - A local account is an account on a single Windows system.
 Local accounts are not replicated and cannot access to corporate resources.
 They allow access to local storage only.
 It may be desirable to disable, rename and scramble the passwords for the in-built local accounts
 * Active Directory Domain - Domain identities are used to grant access to corporate resources and are implemented using Active Directory Domain Services.
 Administrators manage domain identities and ensure that users have access to the appropriate resources when group policies or any profile management solution is applied to the account.
 Domain identities are recommended if personalisation data will be stored in a corporate datacentre and will be synchronised to multiple corporate devices
-* Azure Active Directory (Azure AD) - Azure AD is Microsoft’s cloud directory and identity management service.
+* Azure Active Directory (Azure AD) - Azure AD is Microsoft's cloud directory and identity management service.
 Azure AD includes a full suite of identity management capabilities.
 Azure AD is a prerequisite for Microsoft Intune mobile device management including Conditional Access
 * Microsoft Account - A Microsoft Account is an email address issued by or linked to a Microsoft authentication service.
 A Microsoft Account is a public version of an Azure Active Directory account.
 If this account is disabled certain features such as Windows Store cannot function.

 Table 117 Identity Providers Design Decisions for all agencies and implementation types.